Rao Inderjit Singh: Haryana Legislative Assembly

-Rao Inderjit Singh, who hails from South Haryana, alleged that the Haryana Chief Minister Bhupinder Singh Hooda was developing his own constituency Rohtak at the cost of other parts of the state.
-He presented the data procured through RTI to support his allegation: Out of a total of 5,135 announcements of schemes in Haryana, 2,045 were for the three districts of Rohtak, Jhajjar and Sonepat that comprise areas of Hooda's own constituency and that of his son Deepender Singh Hooda.
-Of the 3,356 completed schemes, 1,560 were from these three districts.
-On 23 September 2013, he resigned from Congress.

-Union minister
+Union minister in Modi governments

+Singh was a Minister of State (Independent Charge) for Statistics and Programme Implementation and Planning in the first Modi government.
+Singh became the Minister of State for Chemicals and Fertilisers, Minister of State for Corporate Affairs.
 Singh became the Minister of State (Independent Charge) for Statistics and Programme Implementation and Planning in May 2019.

 Shooting career

 Rao Inderjit Singh was a member of the Indian shooting Team from 1990 to 2003 and won a Bronze Medal at the Commonwealth Shooting Championship.
 He was also a National Champion in Skeet for three consecutive years and won three gold medals in the SAF Games.